projectara/greybus-spec/source/connection.rst

 function properly with the new feature in place, only the minor version of the protocol will change.
-Any time a protocol changes in a way that requires the handling code be updated to function properly, the protocol’s major version will change.
+Any time a protocol changes in a way that requires the handling code be updated to function properly, the protocol's major version will change.

 Two modules may implement different versions of a protocol, and as a result they shall negotiate a common version of the protocol to